rblades/dhworkbook_master/docs/supporting materials/netviz.md

 2\.
 You can export the plot by clicking on the 'export' button in the plot panel, to pdf or to png.
 But this is a pretty ugly network.
 We need to apply a **layout** to try to make it more visually understandable.
 There are many different layout options in igraph.
 We'll assign the layout we want to a variable, and then we'll give that variable to the plot command:

 ```
+# In older DH Box version of igraph in R Studio:
+l1 <- layout.fruchterman.reingold(net)

+# OR Newer version of igraph in desktop R Studio:
 l1 <- layout_with_fr(net)

 plot(cfg, net, layout=l1, vertex.size = 1, vertex.label.cex =.2, edge.arrow.size=.1, main="Communities")
 ```